 We managed to find $5 parking (instead of the lots with New York City level prices) and walked down to gaze at the Falls.
 Seeing Niagara Falls on postcards and in pictures does not compare to the sight of this incredible natural wonder in person.
 Two things really stood out.
 First, the water seems to speed up as it reaches the falls, as if it can not wait to plunge over the cliff.
 By the time it goes over, the water is moving so quickly and just looking at this makes you comprehend your own delicate mortality.

 Second, the sheer force with which the 4 million cubic feet of water per minute hits the river below causes much of it to shoot back up into the air, with the spray reaching at least twice as high as the 180 feet it dropped in the first place.
 This ‘cloud’ of mist can be seen even when the Falls themselves are out of view.
 This part of the walkway, and all onlookers standing here, is soaking wet.

-Indeed, Niagara Falls are one of nature’s incredible wonders, and everyone should see them if they get the chance.
+Indeed, these imposing waterfalls are one of nature’s incredible wonders, and everyone should visit Niagara Falls if they get the chance.
 Most agree that the views are better from the Canadian side, but cross the Rainbow Bridge to the American side and check it out for yourself.
 From what we could see, there are far less tourist eyesores and it could well be a more natural experience.
-Back on the Canadian side, we just couldn’t help but be disappointed by the fact that the Niagara Falls might just be the most unnatural wonder we’ll ever visit.
+Back on the Canadian side, we just couldn’t help but be disappointed by the fact that Niagara Falls might just be the most unnatural wonder we’ll ever visit.
 Luckily, we found a solution, a way out of the tourist trap – and it involves a lot of wine.

 Winding our way through the wineries